 New Science Facility

-Opening this fall, the newly renovated Integrated Science Complex emphasizes learning science by doing science.
+The newly renovated Integrated Science Center emphasizes learning science by doing science.
 The redesigned facilities will continue to emphasize faculty mentorship and co-inquiry.Explore the new facility

 Research at Concordia